gillesdami/yugioh-superdb/GITHUB_ACTIONS_SETUP.md

 1. Verify the sync script runs without errors locally
 2. Check if the website structure has changed
 3. Review scraping logs for blocked requests or rate limiting

+### Database Download Issues

+1. Verify that previous releases contain the database file
+2. Check if the bootstrap file `yugioh-superdb-v0.sqlite` exists in the repository
+3. Ensure the GitHub token has access to read releases
+4. Check network connectivity for downloading from GitHub releases

 ## Security Notes